Baylor stays No. 1 in AP Top 25, Michigan State up to No. 10 | Times Leader

 Look at the Spartans now.

-Michigan State moved into the top 10 for the first time since Week 5 of last season, climbing a spot to No. 10 after beating Oakland 90-78 last Tuesday.
+Michigan State moved into the top 10 for the first time since Week 5 of last season, climbing a spot to No. 10 after last Tuesday.
 The Spartans moved into the poll at No. 22 on Nov.
 29 and have made a steady climb since.

 Michigan State (10-2) has won five straight since a loss to top-ranked Baylor and its other loss was to No. 6 Kansas early in the season.